Modeling & Analytics

 For this study the focus area was chosen because it is an unprotected, dynamic part of the shoreline where changes can be easily measured.
 Regular erosional patterns characteristic of barrier islands can be observed here, and this portion of the island is less densely populated than the east end.

 I began by researching available data sources and identifying what would be useful to this study.
 During that process of discovery, I downloaded over 300 LAS and TIF files in various resolutions and quality levels.
-I created an ArcGIS Pro project with a map for each data type — lidar, digital elevation models, imagery, culture data and analysis.
+I processed the LIDAR data into digital elevation images and clipped those to an area of interest, then calculated the shoreline for each.

 Using this data, I calculated a shoreline for each of my digital elevation models using the Contour geoprocessing tool and setting the z-value to .4 meters.